hrafnkellbrimar/kanilros/docs/about.markdown

 title: About
 permalink: /about/
 ---
-Kanilrós is the artist name of @hrafnkellbrimar.
-Kanilrós means Cinnamon Rose, and the music is of varying styles, but mostly centred around guitar
+A musician who enjoys creating music of varying styles, but the rock/metal guitarist background is never far away.
+Film (April 2023) is Kanilrós's first solo album and happens to be an instrumental one.
+Second album, Hive is out  17 June 2023